anguenot/ipfix-forwarder/README.md

 ## Download

-You can latest release of `linux/amd64` binaries [here](https://github.com/anguenot/ipfix-forwarder/releases/latest)
+You can find latest binary releases for `linux/amd64` [here](https://github.com/anguenot/ipfix-forwarder/releases/latest)

 ## Build it